gitlabhq/gitlabhq/doc/ci/environments.md

 ## Checkout deployments locally

-Since 8.13, a reference in the git repository is saved for each deployment.
-So knowing what the state is of your current environments is only a `git fetch` away.
+Since 8.13, a reference in the git repository is saved for each deployment, so knowing the state of your current environments is only a `git fetch` away.

 In your git config, append the `[remote "<your-remote>"]` block with an extra fetch line: